 If we are subpoenaed by a third-party in relation to a lawsuit in which you are involved or a potential lawsuit against you, you agree that you will pay all of ThinkWhy’s costs associated with responding to and/or opposing the subpoena.
 This includes, but is not limited to, ThinkWhy’s reasonable attorneys’ fees.

 YOU AGREE TO ASSUME ALL RESPONSIBILITY AND RISK FOR YOUR USE OF OUR WEBSITE, OUR SERVICES, AND OUR CONTENT.
-TO THE FULLEST EXTENT PERMISSIBLE UNDER APPLICABLE LAW, NEITHER THINKWHY NOR ITS RELATED PARTIES MAKE ANY EXPRESS OR IMPLIED WARRANTIES OR REPRESENTATIONS WHATSOEVER WITH RESPECT TO OUR WEBSITE, OUR SERVICES, OR OUR CONTENT, INCLUDING BUT NOT LIMITED TO ANY WARRANTIES OF MERCHANTABILITY, NON-INFRINGEMENT, AND FITNESS FOR PARTICULAR PURPOSE.
+TO THE FULLEST EXTENT PERMISSIBLE UNDER APPLICABLE LAW, NEITHER THINKWHY NOR ITS RELATED PARTIES MAKE ANY EXPRESS OR IMPLIED WARRANTIES OR REPRESENTATIONS WHATSOEVER WITH RESPECT TO OUR WEBSITE, OUR SERVICES, OR OUR CONTENT AS WELL AS ANY PREDICTIONS OR RECOMMENDATIONS MADE BY OUR SERVICES, INCLUDING BUT NOT LIMITED TO ANY WARRANTIES OF MERCHANTABILITY, NON-INFRINGEMENT, AND FITNESS FOR PARTICULAR PURPOSE.

-NEITHER THINKWHY NOR ANY RELATED PARTIES ENDORSE OR MAKE ANY REPRESENTATION OR WARRANTY WITH RESPECT TO THE ACCURACY, RELIABILITY, TIMELINESS, OR COMPLETENESS OF OUR WEBSITE, OUR SERVICES, OR OUR CONTENT OR THAT OUR WEBSITE, OUR SERVICES OR OUR CONTENT IS NON-DEFAMATORY, NON-INFRINGING OR OTHERWISE LAWFUL.
+NEITHER THINKWHY NOR ANY RELATED PARTIES ENDORSE OR MAKE ANY REPRESENTATION OR WARRANTY WITH RESPECT TO THE ACCURACY, RELIABILITY, TIMELINESS, OR COMPLETENESS OF OUR WEBSITE, OUR SERVICES, OR OUR CONTENT OR THAT OUR WEBSITE, OUR SERVICES OR OUR CONTENT IS NON-DEFAMATORY, NON-INFRINGING OR OTHERWISE LAWFUL OR WITH RESPECT TO ANY PREDICTIONS OR RECOMMENDATIONS MADE BY THINKWHY OR BY OUR SERVICES.
 NEITHER THINKWHY NOR ANY RELATED PARTIES WARRANT THAT THE FUNCTIONS PERFORMED BY OUR WEBSITE, OUR SERVICES, OR OUR CONTENT WILL BE UNINTERRUPTED, TIMELY, SECURE OR ERROR-FREE, OR THAT DEFECTS IN OUR WEBSITE, OUR SERVICES, OR OUR CONTENT WILL BE CORRECTED.
 NEITHER THINKWHY NOR ANY RELATED PARTIES GUARANTEE OR WARRANT THAT THE FILES AVAILABLE FOR DOWNLOADING WILL BE FREE FROM INFECTION BY SOFTWARE VIRUSES OR OTHER HARMFUL COMPUTER CODE, FILES, OR PROGRAMS.
 OUR WEBSITE, OUR SERVICES, AND OUR CONTENT ARE PROVIDED ON AN “AS IS,” “WHERE IS,” “WHERE AVAILABLE” AND “AS AVAILABLE” BASIS.
 YOU ACKNOWLEDGE THAT ANY RELIANCE ON OR USE OF OUR WEBSITE, OUR SERVICES, AND OUR CONTENT IS AT YOUR SOLE RISK.